Tampines Bus Interchange: Routes

-Buses along Tampines Central 1, after exiting TBI.
+Buses along Tampines Central 1, after exiting Tampines Bus Interchange.

-The TBI only serves public bus routes operated by all of the four local bus operators — SBS Transit Ltd, SMRT Buses Ltd, Tower Transit Singapore Pte Ltd and Go-Ahead Singapore Pte Ltd. It is a high-frequency interchange, with buses on each route departing every 5 to 15 mins depending on the demand.
+The Tampines Bus Interchange is a high-frequency interchange, with buses on each route departing every 5 to 15 mins depending on the demand.
 Both intra-town and inter-town routes are available; most of which are intermodal, with the services terminating at another bus interchange in Singapore.

 Four routes currently operate into the City Area — 10, 23, 65 and 67.
-The longest route operating from TBI is that of Service 67, with its terminus 33.1 kilometres away at Choa Chu Kang Bus Interchange in the West Region.
+The longest route operating from Tampines Bus Interchange is that of Service 67, with its terminus 33.1 kilometres away at Choa Chu Kang Bus Interchange in the West Region.

 Private bus routes, such as private shuttle and cross-border coach services into Peninsular Malaysia, operate from the nearby Tampines Station Bus Shelter or Our Tampines Hub Coach Bay.
-This is because the Bus Contracting Model (BCM) brings all public buses and related infrastructure, such as TBI, under the ownership of the government, and only public transport operators can bid for the right to run services along bus routes planned by LTA.
+This is because the Bus Contracting Model (BCM) brings all public buses and related infrastructure, such as Tampines Bus Interchange, under the ownership of the government, and only public transport operators can bid for the right to run services along bus routes planned by LTA.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Tampines Bus Interchange were divided into 5 Bus Packages, operated by four different bus operators.
+Under the bus contracting model, all bus services operating from Tampines Bus Interchange were divided into five bus packages, operated by four bus operators.